-5. To make the view the same as below, press the z to look down the Zaxis, and press the to fit the view onto the screen.
-If you like, press the two until the frame is the size you want.
+5. To make the view the same as below, press the Z to look down the Z-SPACE axis, and press the G key until the frame is the size you want.
 Notice the coordinate axes have been relocated to define the new coordinate system.

-6. Make the coordinate axes bigger by successively pressing the $\downarrow$ key to confirm the X-axis goes thru point 1023.
-You can make the axes smaller again if you like by pressing the $\boxed{\vdots}$ .
+6. Make the coordinate axes bigger by successively pressing the 'key to confirm the X-axis goes thru point 1023.
+You can make the axes smaller again if you like by pressing the '.